tcompiegne/oauth2-client-samples/README.md

-# oauth2-application-client-samples
+OAuth2 Application Clients

-OAuth2 Application Clients fetching OAuth2 proctected resources
+The goal is to implement the same application using different technologies to show you how you can fetch OAuth2 proctected resources.

 About TodoList OAuth2 Client
 =================================